Albertleh/Easy_Money/README.md

 The method:

 Basically gambling :D lol.

+This is called the Martin Gale strtategy and it's about 220 Years old.

 It's very simple: You play roulette and start by making a low bet f.e: 5$ If you win, you do it again.
 If you loose, you bet twice as much as you did the previous round ->10$